DoIttikorn/advanced-architecture/src/alarms/domain/README.md

 # Domain

-include value object for domain driven
+include value object for domain driven which all represent domain layer